 or "I'm not sure we're on the right track."

 The recorder keeps the group focused and organised.
 They make sure that everyone is helping with the project.
 They are usually the first person to offer to take notes to keep a record of ideas and decisions.
-They also like to act as time-keeper, to allocate times to specific tasks and remind the team to keep to them, or a spokesperson, to deliver the ideas and findings of the group.
+They also like to act as time-keeper, to allocate times to specific tasks and remind the team to keep to them, or act as a spokesperson, to deliver the ideas and findings of the group.
 They may check that all members understand and agree on plans and actions and know their roles and responsibilities.
-Acts as the memory of the group
+They act as the memory of the group.

 They may say: